Power-line communication: Medium-speed narrow-band

-The Distribution Line Carrier (DLC) System technology used a frequency range of 9 to 500 kHz with data rate up to 576 kbit/s.
+The Distribution Line Carrier (DLC) System technology used a frequency range of 9 to 500 kHz with a data rate up to 576 kbit/s.

 A project called Real-time Energy Management via Powerlines and Internet (REMPLI) was funded from 2003 to 2006 by the European Commission.

 More modern systems use OFDM to send data at faster bit rates without causing radio frequency interference.
 These utilize hundreds of slowly-sending data channels.
 Usually, they can adapt to noise by turning off channels with interference.
 The extra expense of the encoding devices is minor compared to the cost of the electronics to transmit.
-The transmission electronics is usually a high-power operational amplifier, a coupling transformer and a power supply.
+The transmission electronics are usually a high-power operational amplifier, a coupling transformer and a power supply.
 Similar transmission electronics is required on older, slower systems, so with improved technology, improved performance can be very affordable.

 In 2009, a group of vendors formed the PoweRline Intelligent Metering Evolution (PRIME) alliance.
 As delivered, the physical layer is OFDM, sampled at 250 kHz, with 512 differential phase-shift keying channels from 42–89 kHz.
 Its fastest transmission rate is 128.6 kbit/s, while its most robust is 21.4 kbit/s.
 It uses a convolutional code for error detection and correction.
 The upper layer is usually IPv4.

 In 2011, several companies including distribution network operators (ERDF, Enexis), meter vendors (Sagemcom, Landis&Gyr) and chip vendors (Maxim Integrated, Texas Instruments, STMicroelectronics, Renesas) founded the G3-PLC Alliance to promote G3-PLC technology.
-G3-PLC is the low-layer protocol to enable large scale infrastructure on the electrical grid.
+G3-PLC is the low-layer protocol to enable large-scale infrastructure on the electrical grid.
 G3-PLC may operate on CENELEC A band (35 to 91 kHz) or CENELEC B band (98 kHz to 122 kHz) in Europe, on ARIB band (155 kHz to 403 kHz) in Japan and on FCC (155 kHz to 487 kHz) for the US and the rest of the world.
-The technology used is OFDM sampled at 400 kHz with adaptative modulation and tone mapping.
-Error detection and correction is made by both a convolutional code and Reed-Solomon error correction.
+The technology used is OFDM sampled at 400 kHz with adaptive modulation and tone mapping.
+Error detection and correction are made by both a convolutional code and Reed-Solomon error correction.
 The required media access control is taken from IEEE 802.15.4, a radio standard.
-In the protocol, 6loWPAN has been chosen to adapt IPv6 an internet network layer to constrained environments which is Power line communications.
+In the protocol, 6loWPAN has been chosen to adapt IPv6, an internet network layer, to the constrained environments of power line communications.
 6loWPAN integrates routing, based on the mesh network LOADng, header compression, fragmentation and security.
-G3-PLC has been designed for extremely robust communication based on reliable and highly secured connections between devices, including crossing Medium Voltage to Low Voltage transformers.
+G3-PLC has been designed for extremely robust communication based on reliable and highly secure connections between devices, including crossing Medium Voltage to Low Voltage transformers.
 With the use of IPv6, G3-PLC enables communication between meters, grid actuators as well as smart objects.
 In December 2011, G3 PLC technology was recognized as an international standard at ITU in Geneva where it is referenced as G.9903, Narrowband orthogonal frequency division multiplexing power line communication transceivers for G3-PLC networks.